 Fans rushing the field after a win is awesome.
 There’s no denying it.
 One after another, thousands of still-probably-intoxicated college students pour out onto the field jumping, dancing and probably recording it all on their Snapchat story.
 It’s one of college football’s great traditions.

-LSU fans swarmed Death Valley following a win over Georgia this season.
+LSU fans swarmed Death Valley following a win over Georgia back in 2018.
 Iowa State rushed the field after taking down West Virginia.
-Purdue fans did it this past Saturday night after taking down Ohio State.
+Purdue fans went crazy after a massive Saturday night upset Ohio State.
 Clemson fans literally rush the field after every home win.
 Naturally, Gator fans have probably wondered: Should we rush the field?
 Have we ever rushed the field?
 What would it take for us to do so?

 In short, no. Florida’s former athletic director, Jeremy Foley, created a culture that simply didn’t allow it.
 Winning is thought of as less of a surprise and more as taking care of business.
 And that likely won’t change anytime soon.
 The Orlando Sentinel’s Mike Bianchi wrote a piece in 2015 that quoted Foley on the idea of rushing the field or storming the court.
 Foley had this to say: